HunorMarton/svg-tutorial/src/content/svg/use.md

 ### Reusing image elements

+Then we can move the entire branch path into the `defs` section.
+The `defs` section is a hidden compartment of our image.
+Things here don't show up on the screen, but we can refer to them and use them later.

-Then we can move the entire branch path into the `defs` section and reuse it multiple times with the `use` command the following way.
+Once we defined a branch, we can reuse it multiple times with the `use` command the following way.

 Then we can move the individual branches to their correct position with the `transform` command in the same way as we did with [the star example](/svg/transform).